Isivile23/Data-Analytics-Week-1/Week-2 Module 2.md

 * Note that you explore the relationship between two variables using simple linear regression.
 Multiple linear regression builds on that concept by examining the effect of numerous independent variables on a dependent variable.
 * A crucial aspect of linear regression is the correlation between how far the observations are from the regression line.
 Correlation is a measurement of how well the regression line fits the observations.
 The correlation coefficient (r) ranges between –1 and 1 and indicates the strength of the correlation.
 The stronger the correlation, the more tightly the points wind around the line of best fit.
 Perfect correlation is when r has a value of either –1 or 1, implying that every data point falls directly on the regression line.
 Interpreting correlation strength depends on the industry.

+## Analysis Techniques

+### Determine Type of Analysis

+* When embarking on a new analytics challenge, you need to understand the business objectives and desired outcomes.
+This understanding informs the type of analysis you will conduct.
+The first step to understanding the objectives is to ensure that you have clarity on the business questions at hand.
+Recall that the goal of answering a business question is to develop an insight that informs a business decision.

+### Types of Analysis

+### Exploratory Data Analysis

+At the onset of your analysis, you will encounter many datasets for the first time.
+When first exploring a dataset, it's a good idea to perform an exploratory data analysis.
+An exploratory data analysis (EDA) uses descriptive statistics to summarize the main characteristics of a dataset, identify outliers, and give you context for further analysis.

+While there are many approaches to conducting an EDA, they typically encompass the following steps:

+* Check Data Structure:  Ensure that data is in the correct format for analysis.
+Most analysis tools expect data to be in a tabular format, so you need to confirm that your data has defined rows and columns.

+* Check Data Representation:  Become familiar with the data.
+In this step, you validate data types and ensure that variables contain the data you expect.

+* Check if Data Is Missing:  Check to see if any data is missing from the dataset and determine what to do next.
+While checking for null values, calculate the proportion of each variable that is missing.
+If you discover that most of the data you need is missing, you need to either categorize it as missing or impute a value for the missing data.
+You can also go back to the source and remediate any data extraction issues.

+* Identify Outliers:  Recall from Chapter 4 that an outlier is an observation of a variable that deviates significantly from other observations of that variable.
+As shown in this chapter, outliers can dramatically impact some descriptive statistics, like the mean.
+It would be best to determine the cause of outliers and consider whether you want to leave them in the data before proceeding with any ongoing analysis.

+* Summarize Statistics:  Calculate summary statistics for each variable.
+For numeric variables, examples of summary statistics include mean, median, and variance.
+For categorical data like eye colour, you could develop a table showing the frequency with which each observation occurs.

+* Check Assumptions:  Depending on the statistical method you are using, you need to understand the shape of the data.
+For example, if you are working with numeric data, you should choose a normal or t-distribution for drawing inferences.
+If you are working with categorical data, use the chi-square distribution.